-The EU’s relatively poor reputation in Britain is largely the result of the campaign that much of the country's press has been conducting against Brussels for years.
-Any concessions made by London to the EU in the course of the Brexit negotiations are often portrayed as a necessary evil.
+The EU’s relatively poor image in Britain is in part the result of a campaign that much of the country's press has been conducting against Brussels for years.
+This campaign took on a new intensity in the debates over Brexit.

 Brexit has also changed the relationship between the media and the country’s politicians.
 In the run-up to the December 2019 general election, the anti-EU Conservative Prime Minister Boris Johnson and his team boycotted TV and radio stations whose reporting they didn’t like.
 After the Tories won the election the pressure increased: initially only selected journalists were allowed to attend government press briefings.

 The Tories take aim at the BBC

 The country’s leading public-service broadcaster, the BBC, came under huge pressure.
 At the beginning of 2020, the Conservative government even considered decriminalising the non-payment of television licence fees.
 Critics accused the Tories of aiming to weaken and silence the BBC with the move.

 Most of the country’s print media are struggling.
 Sinking reader numbers and a sharp drop in advertising revenues have brought them to their knees in recent years.
 The centre-left Independent discontinued its print edition and went online-only in March 2016, and more and more media companies are introducing paywalls for online content.